sylpheeed/make-routes/README.md

 **This library is only wrapper for other navigation library like [page.js](https://github.com/visionmedia/page.js), [routie](https://github.com/jgallen23/routie) and etc.**

-Make-rotes is a small(1.6kb) JavaScript library for creating beautiful routes in object style!
+Make-routes is a small(1.6kb) JavaScript library for creating beautiful routes in object style!